Strategic Decompositions of Normal Form Games: Zero-sum Games and Potential Games: Decomposition Theorems

 (iii) The space of {\em normalized games}, $\mathcal{N}$, is defined by

 (iv) The space of {\em nonstrategic games}, $\mathcal{E}$, is defined by

 \end{defn}

-Common interest games in $\mathcal{C}$ and zero-sum games in $\mathcal{Z}$ are familiar games, modeling cooperative and competitive interactions, respectively.
-Tractable\com{straightforward} equilibrium analysis is possible in both classes of games via potential functions and mini-max solutions.

-To exhibit an important property of the normalized games in $\mathcal{N}$, let $\sigma_i$ denote the uniform mixed strategy for player $i$; i.e., the probability measure

-For normalized games in $\mathcal{N}$, for any player, the payoff for the uniform mixed strategy is zero against any strategy profile of her opponents.
-Because of this property, normalized common interest games and normalized zero-sum games always have the uniform mixed strategy as a Nash equilibrium (see Proposition \ref{prop:norm-zero-ci}).
-The term, ``normalized'', stems from this game's being obtained by removing a ``non-strategic'' component of a game---this will be explained in more detail in subsection \ref{subsec:Prelim}.

-By definition, for a non-strategic game in $\mathcal{E}$, (also sometimes called a passive game), the players' payoffs do not depend on their own strategy choices (\citet{Sandholm10, Candogan2011}).
-Thus, each player's strategy choice plays no role in determining her payoff; any arbitrary strategy profile is a Nash equilibrium.
+Identical interest games in $\mathcal{I}$ and zero-sum games in $\mathcal{Z}$ are familiar games, with cooperative and competitive interactions, respectively.\com{ and tractable\com{straightforward} equilibrium analysis is possible in both classes of games via potential functions and mini-max solutions.} A normalized game is a game in which the sum of one player's payoffs, given the other players' strategies, is always zero.
+A non-strategic game in $\mathcal{E}$, (also sometimes called a passive game), is a game in which each player's payoff does not depend on his own strategy choice (\citet{Sandholm10, Candogan2011}).
+Thus, each player's strategy choice plays no role in determining her payoff.
 Because of this property, the players' strategic relations remain unchanged if we add the payoff of a non-strategic game to that of another game.
 This leads us to the definition of strategic equivalence (and thus notation, $\mathcal{E}$).\footnote{One can study different strategic equivalences.
 For example, \citet{Monderer96} introduce the concept of $w-$ potential games in which the payoff changes are proportional for each player. \citet{Morris04} also study the best response equivalence of games in which players have the same best-responses.
-We choose our definition of strategic equivalence since it is most natural with the linear structure of the space of all games. }
+We choose our definition of strategic equivalence since it is most natural with the linear structure of the space of all games.}

 \begin{defn} \setstretch{0.8} We say that game $g$ is \emph{strategically equivalent} to game $f$ if